Flowerst-0416/UR_arm_camera_calibration/README.md

 Now the **camera to Tag** transform can be viewed by echoing the **tf** rostopic.

 - Getting the *end-effector to Tag* transform: Use the CAD of your April tag holder and Camera holder to obtain the transform.
-- As a sanity check for the calculation, the tag position derived from your **end-effector to Tag** transform and from **end-effector-camera-tag** transform chains should be exactly the same.

 #### 2.2.3 Calibration Process
 After properly setting up the Apriltag pose estimation pipeline(that includes image undistortion and publishing updated rectified camera matrix), the **camera to Tag** transform should be available to you.